network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-In order to discover the depth of the buffer at the bottleneck hop, the Responsiveness Test mimics normal network operations and data transfers, with the goal of filling the bottleneck buffer to capacity, and then measures the resulting end-to-end latency under these so-called working conditions.
+In order to discover the depth of the buffer at the bottleneck hop, the Responsiveness Test mimics normal network operations and data transfers, with the goal of filling the bottleneck link to capacity, and then measures the resulting end-to-end latency under these so-called working conditions.
 A well-managed bottleneck queue keeps its occupancy under control, resulting in consistently low round-trip times